Janata007/portfolioSite/README.md

 npm start
 ```

-3. Open the app in your browser (default CRA/Craco local URL).
+3. Open the app in your browser

 ## Production Build